gmjjatin/baala-fde76/content/pages/index.md

           name: lISA mATHEWS
           location: 'nEW DELHI, iNDIA'
         text: >-
           Well I'll be d*mned.
-These plants really ARE greener than any of my recruits.
+These incense sticks really ARE greener than any of my recruits.
   - type: promotion_section
     section_id: promotion_section
     title: Discover new products